 Signing the contract isn’t always final

 Sometimes you’ll be able to get out of the contract for sale and get your deposit back, even when you’ve signed the contract for sale (and that includes when you’ve bought a property at auction).

-For instance, sellers must always comply with the ‘vendor disclosure requirements and warranties’.
-These rules force anyone selling a property to let prospective buyers know certain information about the property they’re selling in the contract for sale.
+For instance, sellers must always comply with the “vendor disclosure requirements and warranties”.
+These rules require anyone selling a property to let prospective buyers know certain information about the property they’re selling in the contract for sale.
 This includes making promises about the property and attaching certificates that reveal such things as any rights of way, drainage and zoning.

 The first home owners grant

 If you’re buying your first home, you may be entitled to a little help from the government.
 You can find out more at the Office of State Revenue website (www.osr.nsw.gov.au).

 In NSW, the purchase of property is taxed.
 This tax takes the form of duty, which is calculated based on the price of the property.
 Usually you will need to pay this duty at or before settlement.
 However, your obligation to pay is sometimes waived if you’re a first home buyer or if you’re buying a newly constructed home.
 For more information visit the Office of State Revenue.

 If a property isn’t purely residential in its nature, the sale may incur GST.
 Investment properties can also be subject to Land Tax.
 It’s important your solicitor goes through the contract for sale to make sure the cost of these taxes it isn’t unfairly passed onto you as the buyer.